Hpablo08/Hpablo08/README.md

 ### About Me
 - Pronouns: she/her
 - Background: I previously enjoyed a 12 year career in law enforcement and now have made an exciting life change to software development
-- I love to travel
+- I love to go on adventures
-- I love to eat
+- I love to experience new foods

 ### Languages